-Discount Rate -At June 30, 2019, the discount rate used to measure the PSPRS total pension/OPEB liabilities was 7.30% which was the same as the discount rate used as of June 30, 2018.
+Discount Rate -At June 30, 2021, the discount rate used to measure the PSPRS total pension/OPEB liabilities was 7.30 percent.
 The projection of cash flows used to determine this Single Discount Rate assumed that plan member contributions will be made at the current contribution rate and that employer contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
 Based on those assumptions, the plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on plan investments was applied to all periods of projected benefit payments to determine the total pension/OPEB liability.